pzandre/django-blog/README.md

 # django-blog
-A simple Blog-like webapp using Docker, PostgreSQL and, of course, Django
+A simple Blog-like webapp using Docker, PostgreSQL, NGinx and, of course, Django